Legal Marijuana at The Farm Ride

 Want to avoid arrest?
 Show some respect and don't annoy non-smokers.

 THE top priority of your tour director and humble servant (me) is to keep marijuana away from anyone who doesn't want to see it or smell it.
 That means ESPECIALLY no marijuana anywhere near kids.
 This is a family-friendly event, and we want everyone to feel safe bringing their children.

 At our famous Saturday Night Dorm Party we will have accommodations for those adults who want to enjoy legal marijuana.

-We welcome your kids at The Saturday Night Dorm Party, but if you don't want them near marijuana, we will need your help to keep them away from the small, discrete, clearly-marked, "adults only" areas.
+We welcome your kids at The Saturday Night Dorm Party, but if you don't want them near marijuana, we will need your help to steer them away from the small, discrete, clearly-marked, "adults only" area.